DAEM007/Finance-logger-project/README.md

     isBlackBelt: 23
 };`

-// TS accepts the above for objects...this is because of the type any
+// TS accepts the above for objects...this is because of the type :any

-*Note: Here, that you must be careful how you use the type any because of it invalidates most of the reason why we use TypeScript in the first place...*
+*Note: Here, that you must be careful how you use the type :any because of it invalidates most of the reason why we use TypeScript in the first place...*